kenahoo/RHadoop-Wiki/Getting-data-in-and-out.md

 ##Warning
 This document will be largely out-of-date with the introduction of rmr v1.2.
-It will be updated ASAP.
+It will be updated ASAP.<hr>

 * This document responds to several inquiries on data formats and how to get data in and out of the rmr system
 * Still more a collection of snippets than anything organized